Dr Bradley Morris is a Colorectal and General Surgeon here in Brisbane.

-After obtaining his fellowship, Dr Morris completed a further two years of Colorectal Surgery training with accredited fellowships, at the Austin Hospital in Melbourne, and the Cambridge University Hospital NHS Foundation Trust in England, UK.
-This training is through the Training Board in Colon and Rectal Surgery, and led to accreditation as a Colorectal Surgeon with the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).
+After obtaining his fellowship, Dr Morris completed a further two years of Colorectal Surgery training with accredited fellowships, through the Training Board in Colon and Rectal Surgery.
+These were at the Austin Hospital in Melbourne, and the Cambridge University Hospital NHS Foundation Trust in England, UK.
+This additional training led to accreditation as a Colorectal Surgeon with the Colorectal Surgical Society of Australia and New Zealand (CSSANZ).

-Dr Morris undertakes advanced laparoscopic procedures,and underwent formal robotic training in Seoul, South Korea, and in Sydney, Australia, and performs general and colorectal surgical operations on the Da Vinci robotic platform.
+Dr Morris undertakes advanced laparoscopic procedures, and is an enthusiast in minimally invasive procedures.
+He has trained in robotic surgery in Seoul, South Korea, and in Sydney, Australia, and has completed over 100 robotic operations on the Da Vinci robotic platform.

 For private practice appointments, please see your GP for a referral and phone 3177 9751.

 As a trained general surgeon and subspecialist colorectal surgeon, Dr Morris is trained to perform hernia surgery, gallbladder surgery, and a wide range of colorectal surgical conditions, as well as upper endoscopy and colonoscopy.